bfh/moodle-tiny_multilang2/README.md

 The option *Fallback (other)* is available only when the [multilang2 filter][1] is installed because the standard Moodle has no fallback option.
+Also you may control in the admin settings in the option `showfallbackother` whether this option should be displayed at all when the [multilang2 filter][1] is installed.

 The languages are ordered alphabetically when using the installed languages or the option `showalllang` is enabled.
 If the languages are defined via `languageoptions` the order of the provided iso codes is preserved.

 ## Version History

+### Current main
+- Add a new setting `showfallbackother` to toggle the appearance of the "Fallback (other)" menu item in the language list.
+- Update the documentation.

 ### 1.6
 - Fix format of deprecated language strings [#20](https://github.com/bfh/moodle-tiny_multilang2/pull/20), thank you [Jason Platts](https://github.com/jason-platts)